getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

     /// semantic conventions.
     pub attributes: Annotated<Object<Value>>,

+    /// Measurements which holds observed values such as web vitals. pub measurements: Annotated<Measurements>,

     /// Timestamp when the span was ended.
     /// Maps to end_time_unix_nano in the OpenTelemetry schema.
     #[metastructure(required = "true")]